 Sydney has an eclectic mix of sites and food haunts for the traveller to visit.
 While the iconic Sydney Harbour Bridge and Sydney Opera House typically top the Bucket List when it comes to a Sydney itinerary, such places as Cockatoo Island and Centennial Park will offer a glimpse back in time whilst treating you to some of the picturesque sights that Sydneysiders prefer to keep all to themselves.

 Of course, a trip to Sydney must include a trip to the beach.
-Manly and Bondi Beach is where all the tourists go and they’re definitely a spots to visit at least once.
-But if your after pristine water, a little shade and a spot to eat as well, add Bronte, Shark Beach – Vaucluse and Clifton Gardens to your list.
+Manly and Bondi Beach are where all the tourists go and they’re definitely spots to visit at least once.
+But if you are after pristine water, a little shade and a spot to eat as well, add Bronte, Shark Beach – Vaucluse and Clifton Gardens to your list.

 13. London, England

 People visit London all the time for a variety of reasons.
-For some they want to see the famous sights such as Big Ben and the London Eye.
-Some want a brush with royalty at Buckingham palace.
+For some, they want to see famous sights such as Big Ben and the London Eye.
+Some want a brush with royalty at Buckingham Palace.
 Others are simply passing through on their way to one of London’s many airports.
 The thing is, London has something for everyone.
 No matter who you are, where you’re from, or what you enjoy, there is something for you in London.

 London is a sort of Renaissance man, it does a lot of things incredibly well.
 All you have to do is look at it from a different angle and London becomes an entirely different city.
 A foodie will find paradise in a cheesecake brownie at the Borough Market.
 A thespian will cosy up with Shakespeare at the Globe Theatre.
-The fashion lovers and shopaholics will worship at Carnaby and Oxford street.
+Fashion lovers and shopaholics will worship at Carnaby and Oxford street.
 Business travellers can work hard and play hard in the luxury hotels dotted around the city.
-And even if you’ve been to London a thousand times, there will always be something new and exciting going on.
-There are different festivals, parties, exhibitions and celebrations every week.
-And if all you want from London is the traditional tourist experience then that’s fine too.
-Stroll through Hyde park, feed the squirrels, hop on a big red bus and make a phone call from an old fashioned red phone box.
-Oh and don’t forget to try and make the queens guards smile.

 14. Melbourne, Australia